What Might Happen When You Start Meditating Every Day

 Thought about adding meditation to your daily routine?
 Wellness counsellor Deepak Kashyap reveals eight health benefits you might experience from practicing mindfulness meditation on a regular basis.

 In a world that bombards us with information, it’s hard to tell what deserves our attention—and even harder to give our undivided attention when it’s required.
-Meditation can be an effective tool in eliminating distractions, allowing us to stay focused on what matters—whether that’s reading the next page of a novel, or completing a presentation for work.
+One of the great benefits of meditation is that it can serve as an effective tool in eliminating distractions, allowing us to stay focused on what matters—whether that’s reading the next page of a novel, or completing a presentation for work.
 A specific branch of mindfulness meditation called Focused Attention Meditation (FAM) can be particularly helpful in developing your powers of concentration.

 You might stress less